dotnet/docs-maui/docs/essentials/sensors.md

 The detect shake API uses raw readings from the accelerometer to calculate acceleration.
 It uses a simple queue mechanism to detect if 3/4ths of the recent accelerometer events occurred in the last half second.
 Acceleration is calculated by adding the square of the X, Y, and Z ($x^2+y^2+z^2$) readings from the accelerometer and comparing it to a specific threshold.

-To start monitoring the accelerometer sensor, call the `Accelerometer.Start` method. .NET MAUI sends accelerometer data changes to your app by raising the `Accelerometer.ReadingChanged` event.
+To start monitoring the accelerometer sensor, call the `Accelerometer.Start` method.
+When a shake is detected, the `Accelerometer.ShakeDetected` event is raised.
 Use the `Accelerometer.Stop` method to stop monitoring the sensor.
 You can detect the monitoring state of the accelerometer with the `Accelerometer.IsMonitoring` property, which will be `true` if the accelerometer was started and is currently being monitored.

-When a shake is detected, a `ShakeDetected` event is raised.
 It's recommended to use `Game` or faster for the `SensorSpeed`.

 The following code example demonstrates reacting to the `ShakeDetected` event:

 ```csharp
 using Microsoft.Maui.Essentials;